owolfdev/mdx-blog-basic/README.md

 - Push your local repo to GitHub
 - Deploy on Vercel

-**A note on credentials:**
-We use captcha and database services for the contact form.
-We are using Google reCAPTCHA v3 for spam protection on the contact form.
-You can get your own keys **[here](https://www.google.com/recaptcha/admin/create)**.
-Supabase for saving contact form submissions.
-You can get your own keys **[here](https://supabase.io/)**.
-Add credentials to `.env.local` file for dev mode and/or your Vercel deployment in production.
-Alternatively, to simplify things, feel free to disable contact, or remove the contact page altogether by removing the contact route (app/contact) from the app directory.
-Note that you will need to remove links from the nav components as well.

 **Create a post:**

 - Use the '+' icon in the nav bar, in development mode only, to create a new post - or simply create a new MDX file in the `data/posts` directory, manually.